-Breakfast Invitations began with a problem.
+Breakfast Invitations began with a problem I needed to solve.

-Mornings were not my favorite and I felt overwhelmed by cranky kids watching morning television.
+Mornings were not my favorite, and I felt overwhelmed by cranky kids watching morning television.
 TV seemed to zap their imagination for anything that followed.

 With Breakfast Invitations, we had finally made a transformation!